charonsboat/vagrant-boxes/windows/8.1/README.md

 ## getting the base image

-Download the evaluation image from [TechNet](http://www.microsoft.com/en-us/evalcenter).
-Click the "Evaluate Now" dropdown and choose the OS version you want to use.
+Download the image from the [Microsoft Edge Dev Platform](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).
+Choose the Virtual Machine you want to use (in this case, `IE11 on Win81`), and then choose the `VirtualBox` platform.

 Alternatively, you can use your own copy of Windows if you have a license.